Nathan Ashton

-Nathan Wesley Ashton (born 30 January 1987 in Beckton, London) is an English footballer who last played for Isthmian League club Tilbury.
+Nathan Wesley Ashton (born 30 January 1987 in Beckton, London) is an English former footballer.
 He is an ex-England youth international, who had several call-ups to the England Under-20 squad.

 Career

 In the early part of the 2004–05 season, Ashton had an ankle injury, but having shaken this off, he made his first appearances for Charlton Athletic's youth team in the 2005–06 season.
 Having been named on the bench the previous match, Nathan made his first-team debut in the League Cup against Carlisle United on 19 September 2006.

 Ashton signed for Fulham in August 2007, making his debut in the 3–1 win against Reading in November 2007.
 He never played for the club again.

 On 27 March 2008, he joined Crystal Palace on loan until the end of the season, though he only featured for 45 minutes for Palace.

 He joined Wycombe Wanderers on 25 July on a two-year deal, though he left on 30 May 2009 with his contract being cancelled by mutual consent after Ashton expressed a desire to play football more regularly.

 On 29 October 2009, it was announced that he had joined Wimbledon on a short-term contract, with a view to a longer deal.

 He made his debut for AFC Wimbledon against Chester City on 31 October at the Deva Stadium.
 However, he left the club in search of first team football just two weeks later.